jarle/remix-adonisjs-docs/docs/getting-started/examples.md

-# Examples of using remix-adonisjs
+# Examples of using react-adonisjs

 Unfortunately none yet.